FrameworkComputer/EmbeddedController/docs/chromeos-ec-firmware-test-requirements.md

 ## Overview

-The ChromeOS EC firmware requires that all C source and header file code changes include tests covering at least 80% of any new or changed lines of code.
+The ChromeOS EC firmware requires that all C source and header file code changes include tests covering at least 90% of any new or changed lines of code.
+A non-blocking warning comment is posted on CLs that do not exceed 95% coverage This change is in effect as of 2023-01-19.

 The Gerrit commit-queue enforces the coverage requirement with the `firmware-zephyr-cov-cq` builder.

-The Google EC firmware team plans to gradually increase the code coverage requirement from 80% to 95% for new or changed lines of code.

 ## Rationale